frederic-santos/rdss/README.md

 # Installation of the R package `rdss` from GitLab

-This R package is still at an realy stage of development, and is not (yet) hosted on CRAN.
+This R package is still at an early stage of development, and is not (yet) hosted on CRAN.

 ## Install prerequisites